Susan Rice Denies Leaking Michael Flynn’s Name

 This is not the first scandal to plague Susan Rice.

-Rice was considered the frontrunner to replace Hillary Clinton as Secretary of State following Obama’s re-election in 2012.
+Rice was considered the frontrunner to replace Hillary Clinton as secretary of state following Obama’s re-election in 2012.
 However, Republicans, in both the House and Senate, called for Rice to remove herself from consideration for the top diplomatic spot over her involvement in misleading the American public about events that led to the attack on the U.S. consulate in Benghazi, which claimed the lives of four Americans in 2012.

 While appearing on several news shows, Rice, then the U.S. Ambassador to the United Nations, said that the attacks were not pre-meditated, but instead a reaction to an anti-Islamic film.